canonical/netplan/doc/netplan.md

           access point.

      ``band`` (scalar)
-     :    Possible bands are ``a`` (for 5GHz 802.11a) and ``bg`` (for 2.4GHz 802.11), do not restrict the 802.11 frequency band of the network if unset (the default).
+     :    Possible bands are ``5GHz`` (for 5GHz 802.11a) and ``2.4GHz``
+          (for 2.4GHz 802.11), do not restrict the 802.11 frequency band of the network if unset (the default).

      ``channel`` (scalar)
      :    Wireless channel to use for the Wi-Fi connection.
-Because channel numbers overlap between bands, this property takes effect only if the ``band`` property is set, too.
+Because channel numbers overlap between bands, this property takes effect only if the ``band`` property is also set.

      ``seen-bssids`` (sequence of scalars)
      :    A list of BSSIDs (each BSSID formatted as a MAC address) that have been detected as part of the Wi-Fi network.
-This is a read-only option, used only to track NetworkManager's state when using the netplan read-write plugin.
+This property is only meant for reading and reflects an internal state of NetworkManager.
+          The changes you make to this property will not be preserved.

 ## Properties for device type ``bridges:``